boof/xbel/README.md

 # xbel

-Introduces XBEL decorations for Nokogiri.
+Introduces XBEL decorators for Nokogiri.

 ## Features

  * generates IDs for bookmarks and folders
  * decorates a Nokogiri::XML::Node, all Nokogiri methods are available
+ * Ruby 1.8 and 1.9 compatible

 ## Installation